MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgecreate.md

 ### -param Attributes

-A pointer to a WDF_OBJECT_ATTRIBUTES structure that contains driver-supplied attributes for the new object.
-See [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure and the remarks section of this topic.
+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) that are used to set the various object’s values: cleanup and destroy callbacks, context type, and to specify its parent object.
+For more information, see [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure and the remarks section of this topic.

 ### -param Config